The International Trade Blog International Sales & Marketing

 The extensive worldwide network of U.S. Foreign Commercial staff extends to 109 offices across the U.S. and 127 offices in 79 countries.
 These people are all dedicated to help you compete and win in the global marketplace.

-Export.gov is the U.S. government's export promotion and finance portal.
+ITA manages the trade.gov website, the U.S. government's export promotion and finance portal.
 This portal is designed to deliver critical export information and services from across the U.S. government to small and medium-sized U.S. companies to begin or expand their exporting business.
 The U.S. government has also strategically partnered with major corporations to help small and medium-sized U.S. companies begin and/or expand their export sales.

 Being your partner is the common thread and theme of the export sections of these agencies.
 By utilizing their resources, services and programs, you can minimize your risks while simultaneously maximizing your resources, efforts and performance in achieving your worldwide targets and goals.